Question 46·Easy·Text Structure and Purpose

 Notice the two main kinds of content in the memoir

-In the middle of the passage, the author says Liliʻuokalani "recounts the political events" of the overthrow, but she also chronicles Hawaiian customs, songs, and genealogies.
-This clearly sets up two strands: political history and cultural material.
+The passage says Liliʻuokalani recounts the political events of the overthrow, but she also chronicles Hawaiian customs, songs, and genealogies.
+This sets up two strands: political history and cultural material.